little9/gladstone/README.md

                                   cryptoMethod: 'md5'});
 ```

-The library returns a promise:
+The function returns a promise that can be used to trigger behaviour after the bag has been made:

 ```javascript
   return gladstone.createBagDirectory (  { bagName: process.cwd() + '/testbag',